sense 1v

 Ha orzato il tessuto.
 (Luigi Pirandello, Il Fu Mattia Pascal)

-orzàre : to tilt
+orzare : to tilt

 or||re : (accento grave)

-Indicative mood (Indicativo) of the verb orzàre
+indicativo orzare.
+Indicative mood of the verb orzare

 Tempo semplice